ThinkAloud

 Your model, your rules

 Settings exposes the machinery instead of hiding it.
 A live model picker lists the on-device models your device can actually run — including NPU-optimized builds matched to your chip — with resumable downloads.
 Tune the context window, sampling temperature, retrieval depth, emoji styling, note language, and whether captures get the second polish pass.
+Prefer Gemma for transcription — say, for non-English audio?
+One toggle switches (much slower).

 Notes live in plain Markdown wherever you point the app: its own folder, any folder you pick, or an existing Obsidian vault.
 Optional sync goes to your own Google Drive or iCloud — the developer runs no servers.